Selective decay by Casimir dissipation in fluids: Introduction

 Because the balance induced by the energy-Casimir dynamics is so important in the motion of fluids, one could imagine designing \emph{modified fluid equations} that would govern the balance by \emph{imposing} the selective decay of one or the other of these two types of conservation laws.
 Moreover, because this balance in the ideal case stems from the Lie-Poisson bracket in the Hamiltonian formulation of ideal fluid dynamics, one could imagine that an effective approach in deriving such modified equations would involve using elements of the Lie-Poisson bracket that would select which type of conservation law would dominate and thus govern the properties of the solution.

 The two types of ideal fluid constants of motion, energy and Casimirs, typically have quite different dependences on spatial gradients of the solutions.
-Consequently, the interplay between them can be interpreted as an interaction between larger and smaller scales (or coherence lengths, or spectral wavenumbers).
-Thus, imposition of a selective decay mechanism for one or the other type could in principle control the dominance of one set of scales, or sizes of excitations, over another.
-Hence, modifying the fluid equations to impose selective decay of either the energy or a particular Casimir is interesting, because such a modification could control the direction of the energy cascade, i.e., whether it is forward (toward smaller, finer scales), or backward (toward larger, coarser scales) This means that modifications of the fluid equations that promote selective decay could control the dominant sizes that emerge in the flow and support their stability, by causing smaller perturbations to decay away.
+Consequently, the interplay between them can be interpreted as an interaction between larger and smaller scales of excitation, as specified by coherence lengths, or spectral wavenumbers, etc. Thus, imposition of a selective decay mechanism for one or the other type could in principle control the dominance of one set of scales, or sizes of excitations, over another.
+Hence, modifying the fluid equations to impose selective decay of either the energy or a particular Casimir is interesting, because such a modification could control the direction of the energy cascade, i.e., whether it is forward (toward smaller, finer scales), or backward (toward larger, coarser scales).
+This means that modifications of the fluid equations that promote selective decay could control the dominant sizes that emerge in the flow and support their stability, for example, by causing smaller perturbations to decay away.
 Such modifications would control the rate at which the cascade occurs, in either direction, and thus would control the type of solution that emerges from a given initial condition.
+This sort of control could conceivably even be used to regularise the solution by choosing to diminish smaller-scale features and thereby promote the emergence of larger-scale features of the flow.

 Various types of modifications of the Poisson bracket for Hamiltonian systems have previously been proposed that produce energy dissipation.
 These proposed modifications include: (i) adding a symmetric bilinear form, \cite{Ka1984,Mo1984,Gr1984,Ot2005}), and (ii) application of a double bracket, \cite{Br1991,BKMR1996,HoPuTr2008,BrElHo2008}.
 See also \cite{VaCaYo1989}, in which a modification of the transport velocity was used to impose energy dissipation with fixed Casimirs.